-Pair of Japanese black lacquer HOKAI with gilded incised copper mount.
+Pair of Japanese black lacquer HOKAI containers with gilded incised copper mount.

-Hokai is a container used for the purpose of transporting food during rituals in Japan from the Middle Ages to early modern times.
-In Ainu language, it's called "Shintoko".
+Hokai (also written as Sokai ) is a container used for the purpose of transporting food during rituals in Japan from the Middle Ages to early modern times.
+In Ainu language, it's called "shintoko".

-The name ``Hokai'' originally it was meant the act of offering food to the gods and Buddha, and was a vessel for serving food to the gods .
-As time passed, it was used not only as an offering but also to carry food during festival events.
+The name ``Hokai'' means the act of offering food to the gods and Buddha.
+As time passed, these containers were used to carry food during various festivals.

 Since early modern times, the custom of giving Sekihan and steamed buns in Hokai to celebrate a birth or 60th birthday has become established.
-Hokai were used to represent the status of a family, and gradually became elaborately elaborated with techniques such as inserting hoops and applying lacquer maki- e.
+Hokai were used to represent the status of a family, and gradually became elaborate with techniques such as inserting hoops and applying gold and lacquer maki- e.